LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 The following are required to fully exercise this demo firmware:

 - An activated SIM card.
 See [here](https://www.lairdconnect.com/documentation/truphone-sim-setup-guide) for instructions on activating the SIM card that came with your kit.
-- DVK or MG100 programmed with the latest LTE-M/AWS firmware.
+- Pinnacle 100/MG100 programmed with the latest LTE-M/AWS firmware.
 Releases available [here!](https://github.com/LairdCP/Pinnacle_100_firmware/releases)
 - Laird Pinnacle Connect app installed on a mobile device.
 An active internet connection on the mobile device is required.
   - [Android app](http://play.google.com/store/apps/details?id=com.lairdconnect.pinnacle.connect)
   - [iOS app](https://apps.apple.com/us/app/laird-pinnacle-connect/id1481075861?ls=1)

 ## Setup

-To set up the Pinnacle 100 device, follow these steps:
+To set up the Pinnacle 100/MG100 device, follow these steps:

 1. Ensure an _activated_ SIM card is inserted into the Pinnacle 100 SIM slot.
 2. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.